Financial Transactions and Reports Analysis Centre of Canada

 Features

-This bulletin will assist businesses subject to the Proceeds of Crime (Money Laundering) and Terrorist Financing Act in better identifying and reporting to FINTRAC financial transactions related to Russia-linked money laundering activities.
+FINTRAC’s Operational Alert supports businesses subject to the Proceeds of Crime (Money Laundering) and Terrorist Financing Act in recognizing financial transactions suspected of being related to the trafficking of synthetic opioids, including fentanyl.

 - Date Modified: